hyurl/fetch/README.md

 **A web fetch tool that imitates browser behavior and suitable for crawlers.**

-This package is based on [axios](https://github.com/axios/axios) and configured in ready-in-use state, which solves some frequent problems that Node.js or axios has internally.
+This package is based on [axios](https://github.com/axios/axios) and is configured ready-in-use, which solves some frequent problems that Node.js or axios has internally.

 ### Main Features